Elementals (Comico Comics)

-Elementals was an American superhero comic book first published in 1984 and created by Bill Willingham, for which he was both writer and artist.
+Elementals is an American superhero comic book first published in 1984 and created by Bill Willingham, for which he was both writer and artist.

 Publication history

 The Elementals first appeared in the Justice Machine Annual, published by Texas Comics in 1983.
 The Elementals were supposed to become a bimonthly series, alternating with the Justice Machine, but Texas Comics folded after publishing the one comic.
 After Texas Comics folded, The Elementals were taken over by Comico Comics.

 In a variety of specials and limited series, Comico published Elementals until 1996.
 Comico's publisher, Andrew Rev, purchased the Elementals property from Willingham in the 1990s.

 Fictional setting and characters

 When a centuries-old sorcerer named Lord Saker built a machine called the Shadowspear to harness the supernatural powers of the world, he upset the natural order of the universe.
 In response, the four elements, unimaginably powerful spirits who together formed the foundation of existence, each chose an ordinary human who had been killed by their element, and resurrected him or her.
 They granted each member control of that particular element, eternal youth, and the ability to heal from any wound (given sufficient time).
 The team consisted of: